-In 2005, a group of concerned citizens of Shreveport began meeting regularly to learn about best practices in other communities that successfully lowered pet overpopulation and, in turn, the euthanasia of healthy, adoptable pets.
-After conducting extensive research, the group learned that spay/neuter has proven to be the most effective, humane means to decrease pet overpopulation and determined that a low-cost, high-quality, high-volume spay/neuter clinic was the answer.
-Thus, on September 15, 2008, Robinson’s Rescue was founded as the first clinic of its kind in the state of Louisiana and one of only 159 Humane Alliance Spay/Neuter clinics in all of the United States.
+In 2005, a group of concerned citizens of Shreveport began meeting regularly to learn about the best practices in other communities that successfully lowered pet overpopulation and, in turn, the euthanasia of healthy, adoptable pets.
+After conducting extensive research, the group learned that spay/neuter initiatives have proven to be the most effective, humane means to decrease pet overpopulation and determined that a low-cost, high-quality, high-volume spay/neuter clinic was the answer.
+Thus, on September 15, 2008, Robinson’s Rescue was founded as the first clinic of its kind in the state of Louisiana and one of only 159 ASPCA Spay/Neuter Alliance clinics in all of the United States.

 The first program we operate is our low-cost spay/neuter program, which is available to any pet-owner regardless of income.
 Secondly, we operate a free spay/neuter program called the Subsidized Spay/Neuter Incentive Program, which provides pets owned by local, low-income residents with free spay/neuter and rabies vaccinations.
-Finally, we operate a Community Outreach Program in which we walk door-to-door in local, low-income neighborhoods to speak with residents about spay/neuter and provide them with applications for free spay/neuter.
+Finally, we operate a Community Outreach Program in which we participate in local animal wellness and animal-related information fairs in order to educate local residents about spay/neuter and provide them with applications for free spay/neuter through SSNIP.

 Robinson’s Rescue is not a full-service veterinary clinic or an animal shelter.
 We only provide spay/neuter services and rabies vaccinations at the time of surgery.